-2. Living Room
+4. Living Room

 In the panel running below the ceiling, there are medieval shields with swans in between.
 There’s even a massive white porcelain swan on display.
 The frescos in the room are from Wagner’s Lohengrin opera.

 The dining room was outfitted with a bell system.
 This enabled Ludwig to summon his servants at will, without being pestered or being forced to engage in small talk.

-3. Ludwig’s Bedroom
+5. Ludwig’s Bedroom

 Ludwig’s bedroom may be the most fanciful room in the palace.
 It’s painted with scenes from Tristan and Isolde, an operatic Romeo and Juliet type of tale.

 There are Gothic elements everywhere.
 On display is Ludwig’s dressing area, complete with a swan sink pouring water and a secret door to a bathroom.

 6. The Study

 Ludwig’s neo-Gothic study sports murals from the Tannhäuser saga.
 Most notable are the murals of the Singer’s Contest and Venus in the grotto with Tannhäuser.

 7. The Cave Grotto

 The interior theme park grotto foreshadows the more elaborate Venus Grotto of Linderhof Palace.
 Like Linderhof, it’s complete with an artificial moon, fake rocks and a fake waterfall.

-5. Singer’s Hall
+8. Singer’s Hall